mmccarty/mmccarty.github.io/_posts/2021-05-26-time-for-a-change.md

 ### Remote Work During a Pandemic

-The last fifteen months of working remote during the pandemic have had its ups and downs.
+The last fifteen months of working remotely during the pandemic have had its ups and downs.
 For one, my home office has had a few major upgrades!
 I must say that I am so proud of the team for seamlessly transitioning to being remote full time last year.
 I have often stopped to think about how amazing it was to see so many